Using Decoupled Features for Photo-realistic Style Transfer: Psychophysical methods

 \section{Psychophysical methods}

 Our experimental image set (Figure \ref{sources}) represents a series of highly challenging cases for style transfer.
 First, all of the images are highly chromatic and stylized, and include scenes with artificial lighting like dance clubs and broadcast studios.
 Second, all images are compressed to 8-bit per color channel detail.
-Both of these features make them more susceptible to banding than uncompressed images at higher bit depth, but also represent the most common encoding conditions of images "in the wild."
+These features make them susceptible to gamut clipping and banding and highlight the primary challenges of working with graded images ``in the wild.''

-Also reflecting the qualities of an "in the wild" evaluation scenario, this experiment was conducted online using PsychoJS \cite{pierce19} and was distributed using the Pavlovia platform.
+Also reflecting the qualities of an ``in the wild'' evaluation scenario, this experiment was conducted online using PsychoJS \cite{pierce19} and was distributed using the Pavlovia platform.
 While users were asked to run the experiment in a darkened viewing environment on a full-sized computer monitor (anything but a mobile phone or tablet), no other constraints were placed on the quality or calibration state of the viewing equipment.
-Observers were first presented with a series of instructions describing the task, and then were presented with slides where the source and target images were shown at the top of the display, and the results of two competing methods were displayed below.
+Observers were first presented with a series of instructions describing the task and then with a series of slides where the source and target images were shown at the top of the display and the results of two competing methods were displayed below.
 Observers were asked simply to select which of the two images they preferred within the context of the style matching application.
 They were presented with every unique style/target combination of a set of 5 images (20 unique pairs), which were compared between four methods (proposed, \cite{photoshop}, \cite{grogan17}, \cite{zabaleta21}), resulting in a total of 120 evaluations.
-This task took observers between 10 and 20 minutes to complete, well within the acceptable range considering experimental fatigue.
-In the end, a total of 19 observers participated in the experiment, including expert and non-expert observers from a range of occupations with varied affiliations, nationalities, and age groups.
+This task took observers between 10 and 20 minutes to complete which was comfortably within the acceptable range considering experimental fatigue.
+In the end, a total of 19 observers participated in the experiment, including expert and non-expert observers from a range of occupations with varied affiliations, nationalities, gender and age groups.
 A full summary of the results is shown in Table \ref{tab:results}.